 - Download and install the app from the app store.

 - Log in with your Instagram credentials.

 - Go to the “Media” tab along the bottom row of icons.

 - Tap on all the photos you want to delete.

 - Tap “Action” in the upper right corner.

 This makes starting fresh on Instagram an easy feat.

 How to Delete Your Account and Open it Again

-If you’re going to go full-Thanos on this thing and every last shred of your Instagram account, you can do that from within the app itself.
+If you’re going to go full-on erasure on this thing and every last shred of your Instagram account, you can do that from within the app itself.
 Note that following the instructions below will permanently remove all of your comments and likes, as well as reset your follower account to zero.

 Still interested?
 Start by deleting your Instagram account.